diffuser6424/copywiki/README.md

 # copywiki

-Wikipedia scraper using mediawiki API and Requests python module.
+Wikipedia scraper using MediaWiki API and Requests Python module.

 ## Disclaimer
-This python script originated from ChatGPT (Jan 9) by OpenAI after have lengthy conversations with the author of this readme (diffuser6424).
+This Python script originated from ChatGPT (Jan 9) by OpenAI after having lengthy conversations with the author of this readme (diffuser6424).

 ## Intro

-The goal is to parse Wikipedia articles and then manipulate the text to be accessible in markdown format (the source is in mediawiki format).
+The goal is to parse Wikipedia articles and then manipulate the text to be accessible in markdown format (the source is in MediaWiki format).
-I am aware that wikipedia_parser, wikipediaapi, mwparserfromhell, and BeautifulSoup exist but this is me attempting to use just requests module.
+I am aware that wikipedia_parser, Wikipedia API, mwparserfromhell, and BeautifulSoup exist but this is me attempting to use just the requests module.
 Then, open the directory using Obsidian and create Canvases to connect ideas.
 My original uses of the files were to jump from local graph to local graph but I see now that combined with Dataview, I can display article lists filtered by category/tag and more.

 ## Use

-1. Open "copywiki" directory with VS Code.
+1. Open the "copywiki" directory with VS Code.
-2. Edit `articles.txt` (in the same directory as python file) to include a list of articles you want parsed, separated by newline.
+2. Edit `articles.txt` (in the same directory as the Python file) to include a list of articles you want to be parsed, separated by a newline.
 	1. You can find more articles by entering a category in the form of "Category:<insert category name>" in `categories.txt` and running `Page-collector-simple.py`.
 This will output to `categoryPages.txt`.
 Copy and paste these article titles into `articles.txt.`
-	2. You can find subcategoires automatically by entering one (or a list of categories, separated by newline) in the form of "Category:<insert category name>" in `categories.txt` and running `categorycollector2.py`.
+	2. You can find subcategories automatically by entering one (or a list of categories, separated by a new line) in the form of "Category:<insert category name>" in `categories.txt` and running `categorycollector2.py`.
 This will output to `subcategories.txt`.
 Copy and paste these article titles into `categories.txt.` and run `categorycollector2.py` again.
 3. Navigate to `copywiki20.py`
 4. Select "Run Python File", in VS Code.
-5. Check file system and/or Obsidian vault for newly outputted markdown files.
+5. Check the file system and/or Obsidian vault for newly outputted markdown files.

 ## Overview